bshurick/production-demo/README.md

 Note that the docker containers would be easy to run in a cloud environment, with agents installed on production environments and the server running on a separate "Pipelines" environment.

-## What is the best way to compare model results using this template?

-If you create an eval script like in the example `make evaluate`, results are output to stdout then redirected into a `results.csv` file.
-The results are then committed to the git repository.
-If you use git tagging, you can use `git diff` to show differences in the results file across different tags, e.g. `git diff tag1..tag2 -- eval/results.csv`.